-In April of 2013, TJ Wilt, MD, of the Minneapolis Veterans Affairs Medical Center, in Minneapolis, MN, and investigators, published in the Journal of the American Medical Association (Internal Medicine), a review evaluating the pros and cons of treating Restless Legs (RLS) using conventional, FDA-approved drug products in the management of Restless Legs (RLS).
-In order to complete their work, they systematically gathered all available evidence from a total of 29 peer-reviewed medical journal articles, describing well-controlled clinical studies, of at least 4 weeks in duration.
+In April 2013, TJ Wilt, MD, of the Minneapolis Veterans’ Affairs Medical Center and investigators published in the Journal of the American Medical Association (Internal Medicine) a review evaluating the pros and cons of managing Restless Legs (RLS) using conventional, FDA-approved drug products.
+In order to complete their work, they systematically gathered all available evidence from 29 peer-reviewed medical journal articles, describing well-controlled clinical studies of at least 4 weeks in duration.

-The outcomes of interest were a clinically beneficial impact on the symptoms of Restless Legs (RLS) and related adverse events.
-As might be expected, in many cases the drugs worked, showing clinically important responses in patients receiving dopamine agonists (drugs like Requip [ropinirole] and Mirapex [pramipexole]).
-Further to that, evidence was found showing that other drugs, such as Neurontin (gabapentin) and Lyrica (pregablin) also were effective, compared to sugar pill.
+The outcomes of interest were a clinically beneficial impact on the symptoms of RLS and related adverse events.
+As might be expected, in many cases the drugs worked, showing clinically important responses in patients receiving dopamine agonists [drugs like Requip (ropinirole) and Mirapex (pramipexole)].
+Furthermore, evidence was found showing that other drugs, such as Neurontin (gabapentin) and Lyrica (pregablin) also were effective, compared with a sugar pill.

-Side Effects of Drugs used to treat Restless Legs (RLS)
+Side Effects of Drugs Used to Treat Restless Legs

-As has been stated so many times in the past, nonetheless, there is no free lunch.
-In fact, in this article, the authors also reported adverse events to include nausea and vomiting in patients who received dopamine agonists.
-In the trials were patients received Lyrica or Neurontin, unsteadiness and dizziness were commonly reported.
+In this article, the authors reported adverse events to include nausea and vomiting in patients who received dopamine agonists.
+In the trials where patients received Lyrica or Neurontin, unsteadiness and dizziness were commonly reported.

-The authors concluded by stating that based on their review of clinical studies, pharmacological interventions, can indeed alleviate some symptoms of Restless Legs (RLS) and improve sleep outcomes.
-Further to that, though, they also stated that adverse effects, and treatment withdrawals due to these adverse effects were common (JAMA Intern Med.
-2013 Apr 8; 173(7):496-505).
+The authors concluded by stating that based on their review of clinical studies, pharmacological interventions, can indeed alleviate some symptoms of RLS and improve sleep outcomes.
+However, they also stated that adverse effects and treatment withdrawals due to these adverse effects were common.

-“I have been a police officer for many years and suffered with Restless Legs (RLS).
+“I have been a police officer for many years and suffered with restless legs.
 My physician put me on a drug and told me at the time it was not addictive.
 He was wrong.
-Going through withdrawal has be unbearable and finding something to help has been difficult.
+Going through withdrawal has been unbearable and finding something to help has been difficult.
 I have been using your supplement for several weeks and am seeing some benefits.
-Most night I am getting some sleep.
-Although I still have some episodes of Restless Legs (RLS), they have been decreasing.
+Most nights I am getting some sleep.
+Although I still have some episodes of restless legs, they have been decreasing.
 Life is more manageable now.”
 Roger, Ohio